arrrrrrrrrrrrrrrrrr/Automated-Riven-Reactor/README.md

 ## Notes
 - The script will handle the installation of WSL and Docker on Windows systems if they are missing.
 - Make sure you have the necessary permissions to execute the script with administrative privileges.

+## Need Help?

+- If you need any assistance with the installation or configuration, join our Discord community for help: [https://discord.gg/XTRvJxcF](https://discord.gg/XTRvJxcF).

 ## References

 This project integrates the following components: